angrysky56/chatgpt-middleware/README.md

 - Verify your server is accessible from the internet
 - Check that the API key in your GPT matches the one in your `.env` file
 - Test your API locally: `curl http://localhost:8000/cli?command=echo+hello -H "X-API-Key: your_api_key"`

+### Root Origin or Schema Errors
+- Use the `./run_for_gpt.sh` script which handles these issues automatically
+- Make sure you import from the URL `https://localhost/openapi.json`
+- If using the schema on Custom GPT, remove any port numbers (e.g., use `https://localhost` not `https://localhost:8000`)

 ### Security Restrictions
 - If commands are being blocked, check your security level in `.env`